Travelling Post Office: Origins

 On 11 November 1830, the first ever postal movement by rail was made by the Liverpool and Manchester Railway (L&MR), which had come to an agreement with the General Post Office (GPO) to move their mail upon L&MR services.
 It quickly became apparent that the railways were providing a much faster method of conveying letters across the country than traditional horse-drawn coaches.
 Accordingly, the carriage of mail by train in Great Britain became a routine event within a matter of years.
 Initially, the movement of mail was at the choice of individual railway companies, being able to accept or refuse to do so at their discretion.
+In these early years, the mail would arrive by road in a mail coach which would simply be loaded (together with its guard) on to a flat-bed truck attached to the back of the train.

 The passing of the Railways (Conveyance of Mails) Act 1838 substantially reshaped the rail mail market.
 Chiefly, it required all railway companies to carry mail, either by ordinary or special trains, as required by the Postmaster General; however, this act did not stipulate what was to be charged for such services.
 In addition to making it mandatory for railway companies to carry mail, the act also required the provision of carriages fitted for sorting it as required; to handle this new obligation, these companies quickly developed specialised rolling stock for the task.